vele616/monorepo/packages/jobboard/website/content/jobs/monsterinsights-wordpress-developer-remote-awesome-motive-inc-UDOCA.md

 ---
-title: "MonsterInsights WordPress Developer (Remote)"
+title: "WordPress Developer"
 location: "West Palm Beach, Florida"
 host: "https://awesomemotive.bamboohr.com/jobs/"
 companyName: "Awesome Motive, Inc"
 url: "https://awesomemotive.bamboohr.com/jobs/view.php?id=25&source=other"
 applyUrl: "https://awesomemotive.bamboohr.com/jobs/view.php?id=25&source=other"
 timestamp: 1620172800000
-hashtags: "#wordpress,#vuejs,#php,#javascript,#management,#jquery,#git,#analysis,#branding,#ui/ux"
+hashtags: "#wordpress,#php,#javascript,#management,#vuejs,#jquery,#git,#analysis,#branding,#ui/ux"
 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/awesome-motive-inc"
 companyWebsite: "https://awesomemotive.bamboohr.com/jobs/"
-summary: "If you have deep experience with build tools like gulp and webpack and, Awesome Motive, Inc is looking for someone with your skillset."
+summary: "If you have deep experience with build tools like gulp and webpack and package managers such as Composer and NPM, Awesome Motive, Inc is looking for someone with your skillset."
 summaryBackup: "To apply as a monsterinsights wordpress developer at Awesome Motive, Inc, you preferably need to have some knowledge of: #wordpress, #vuejs, #php."
-featured: 20
+featured: 16
 ---

 As a WordPress Developer at Awesome Motive, you’ll join the MonsterInsights team where you will collaborate with awesome team members and tackle a wide range of responsibilities.